Woodland Caribou

 Always on the move, always looking for lichen

 Woodland caribou perform one of the largest animal migrations, traveling more than 2,500 kilometres across the boreal forest and tundra every year.
-All that walking makes a caribou hungry – an adult can eat more than 12 pounds of food in a day, with lichen being a major staple in the caribou diet.
+All that walking makes a caribou hungry – an adult can eat more than 5.4 kilograms of food in a day, with lichen being a major staple in the caribou diet.
 Caribou are known for their beautiful antlers which help males show off to females and act defensively.

 • IUCN Red List Status: Vulnerable (at high risk of extinction in the wild)